shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Thanks.”
 Drathalion gave him the gold.

+The party had all done their business with Don, so he left.
+He and his cart simply faded away.

 Drathalion set up the tent on the edge of the campground behind some trees.
 She set up some arrows pointing straight up out of the ground, cast some magic on them, and retired into the tent.

-The party had all done their business with Don, so he left.
-He and his cart simply faded away.
-The vacancy left by the vanishing shop created a pressure vacuum that put the campfire out.

-Gale woke up.
-He noticed the dead bodies everywhere.
-“What is happen?
-Why is this one covered in blood?”

 # Chapter 9